Racial, Ethnic Differences in Deceased Organ Donation

 Media advisory: The full study and commentary are linked to this news release.

-Authors: Lauren Hersch Nicholas, Ph.D., M.P.P., of the Johns Hopkins Bloomberg School of Public Health and the Johns Hopkins University School of Medicine in Baltimore, is the corresponding author.
+Authors: Mary R. Rooney, Ph.D., M.P.H., of the Johns Hopkins Bloomberg School of Public Health in Baltimore, is the corresponding author.

 Editor’s Note: The article includes conflicts of interest and funding/support disclosures.
 Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.